-There are two townhouse strategies at Tassafaronga: the normal side by side version, and then "pinwheel" four-plexes.
-These units have no exposed backs, just a two dajacent fronts, and have up to 4 bedrooms.
-All the Oakland Housing Authority townhomes have washer and dryer closets.
+There are two townhouse strategies at Tassafaronga: the normal row-house version, and "pinwheel" fourplexes.
+These units have no exposed backs, just two adjacent fronts, and have up to 4 bedrooms.
+All the Oakland Housing Authority townhomes additionally have washer-dryer closets.

 A three-story apartment building features affordable rental units in multiple configurations.
 Apartments flank a hidden parking structure, setting a residential rather than industrial tone, and also enclose a second-level open-air courtyard.
 The front of the building is topped with a rolling green roof.

 Tassafaronga is anchored by a large public plaza known as the Village Square.
 Each of the three new areas of housing also has a semi-private shared space, creating sheltered play and gathering areas for children and residents.